How to Measure EAP Effectiveness: Metrics That Matter for Employers

 Manager and Leadership Feedback

-Following the implementation of a more advanced data dashboard and a manager awareness campaign with the goal of increasing knowledge, the utilisation rate of a medium-sized business increased from three percent to nine percent in just six months.
-Simultaneously, teams who had supervisors who had received training noticed a reduction of twelve percent in the number of days that employees phoned in sick.
-By utilising reports that were anonymised, I was able to demonstrate to the C-suite that the program was effective and to send signals to locations where the program was not being utilised.
+The utilisation rate of a medium-sized corporation grew from three percent to nine percent in just six months after the introduction of a more advanced data dashboard and a manager awareness campaign with the purpose of expanding knowledge.
+Both of these initiatives were implemented with the intention of boosting knowledge.
+While this was going on, teams who had supervisors who had undergone training saw a drop of twelve percent in the number of days that employees called in ill by phone.
+My ability to show to the C-suite that the program was effective and to convey signals to regions where the program was not being employed was made possible by the utilisation of reports that were anonymised.

 Workplace Metrics and Outcomes